Architecture¶

 Event-window scoping¶

-Each check declares a unit_of_analysis in scorer_routing.yaml that bounds
+Each check declares a unit_of_analysis in its routing: block that bounds

 the transcript slice the verifier receives: